-With Google searches for “how to reduce stress” are up by 8600% in last two months, we teamed up with the folks over at Translayte to discuss 5 unique ways to manage stress – and the science behind why they work – from ‘blue therapy’, to learning a new language, and eating spicy food.
+With Google searches for “how to reduce stress” up by a large percentage in the last two months, we discuss five unique ways to manage stress – and the science behind why they work – from “blue therapy,” to learning a new language, to eating spicy food.

 A stress journal can help you identify exactly what triggers the stress in your life and keep check of how you manage it.
 Keeping a note of what caused you to feel stressed, how you responded mentally and physically, such as feeling angry or having a panic attack, and if/how you were able to calm down.
 You might notice patterns and themes, in both causes of stress, and possibly unhealthy coping mechanisms, so you can work on them.

 Studies have shown that active learning is more effective at managing stress than passive relaxation.
 Concentrating on something, like learning a language, helps take your mind off unwanted and stressful thoughts, more than trying to force yourself to relax with candles and a bubble bath.